jariperttunen/lukeghg/GHG_SCENARIO.md

 Note that some sheet cells cannot have an UID simply because those land use - emissions or stock change cases do not occur.

 It is difficult, may even be impossible, to produce completely automated construction of the final Excel file for GHG scenarios.
-However, this approach provides some flexibility to react to different wishes within the framework of GHG inventory.
+However, this approach provides some flexibility to react to different wishes and specifications within the framework of GHG inventory.

 ### LandUse sheet ###